DUI Driving Defenses

 Time of Driving – DMV Hearing

 Time of driving is important in a DMV hearing because for the DMV to take action against you they have to prove that the breath or blood test was taken within 3 hours of driving.
 This usually is an issue in accident cases, sleeping in car cases, or 911 cases.
-In these type of cases, police usually arrive at some time after the alleged DUI driving occurred.
+In these type of cases, police usually arrive some time after the alleged DUI driving occurred.
 If the DMV can’t prove driving occurred within 3 hours of the breath or blood test, you should win the DMV hearing because for the breath or blood test result to be admissible at the DMV hearing it has to be taken within 3 hours of driving.

 Time of Driving – Court Case

-Time of driving is important in a DUI case because to be convicted you have to be impaired or over a 0.08 percent alcohol at the time of driving.
+Time of driving is important in a DUI case because to be convicted you have to be impaired or over a 0.08% alcohol at the time of driving.
 This usually is an issue in accident cases, sleeping in car cases, or 911 cases.
 In these type of cases, police usually arrive at some time after the alleged DUI driving occurred.
-The longer time has gone by between the chemical test and the time of driving makes it difficult for the prosecution to justify the chemical test result because they have to resort to retrograde extrapolation to determine the actual alcohol level at the time of driving.
+The more time that has gone by between the chemical test and the time of driving makes it difficult for the prosecution to justify the chemical test result because they have to resort to retrograde extrapolation to determine the actual alcohol level at the time of driving.
 Retrograde extrapolation has been determined by most scientists to be inaccurate and should not be used to determine prior alcohol concentrations.

-volitional Movement of the Vehicle
+Volitional Movement of the Vehicle

 Bad Driving Not enough to prove DUI